 With live entertainment becoming more and more mainstream, individuals are turning towards live broadcasting as a way of connecting hobbies with family, friends, and strangers alike.
-For those who are looking to stream live content to popular broadcasting video sites like Twitch, Youtube, Hitbox, and Dailymotion Games, there are several screen-casting tools available to help you capture, record, setup, and stream your desired video to your favorite platforms.
-Two of the mentionable screen-casting tools are made by the same company, Xsplit, who is a market leader in the industry of broadcasting services and a popular go-to application for top streamers.
-Choosing which one to go with can be a difficult choice, therefore here is a detailed comparison of Xsplit broadcaster vs gamecaster software.
+For those looking to stream live content to popular broadcasting video sites like Twitch, Youtube, Hitbox, and Dailymotion Games, there are several screen-casting tools available to help you capture, record, setup, and stream your desired video to your favorite platforms.
+Two of the mentionable screen-casting tools are made by the same company, Xsplit, a market leader in the industry of broadcasting services and a popular go-to application for top streamers.
+Choosing which one to go with can be a difficult choice, therefore here is a detailed comparison of Broadcaster vs Gamecaster.

 Broadcaster, on the other hand, requires some technical knowledge for setup.
 When you first open Xsplit Broadcaster, you’ll be greeted by a blank screen and several controls for setting up multiple viewpoints.
 These are called scenes and are what you use for setting up different displays.
 Often streamers will use one scene to capture their game, the second scene for transitions, a third scene to bring up a “be right back” screen and some will even have specific scenes for introductions and stream endings.
 Setting all of this up can take some time and can be extremely confusing for those who are new to the broadcasting scene.

 For those who are looking for taking streaming seriously, Broadcaster will win in the technical department.
-It allows you to configure your resolution, your bitrate, your connecting server (where you want to upload to) and see important numbers like your dropped frames and current frames per second.
-In addition to this, it has the added security layer of stream keys, which functions as an activation code that you are able to use when you go live.
-You choose to generate a key, which you then copy and paste into the back-end of the software; and which only expires after a certain period of time.
-In addition to this, you can use any type of URL submissions and .txt files to improve your stream, so this includes for things like alerts/donations/subscriptions.
+It allows you to configure your resolution, your bitrate, your connecting server (where you want to upload it), and see important numbers like your dropped frames and current frames per second.
+In addition to this, it has the added security layer of stream keys, which functions as an activation code that you can use when you go live.
+You choose to generate a key, which you then copy and paste into the back-end of the software, and which only expires after a certain period.
+In addition to this, you can use URL submissions and .txt files to improve your stream, which includes things like alerts/donations/subscriptions.
 The software also allows you to switch to “local recording” for those who want to record gameplay for later upload.